rocket-pool/RPIPs/RPIPs/RPIP-42.md

 ## Abstract
 This proposal dramatically increases the LTV used in the protocol (loan to value; the amount of ETH that can be borrowed per unit of bonded ETH).
 It does this safely by:
-- Enabling node-level penalties to mitigate/discourage MEV theft
+- Enabling megapool-level penalties to mitigate/discourage MEV theft
 - Using forced exits as needed
 - Starting with lower LTV at lower total bonded ETH to mitigate/discourage MEV theft
 - Retaining sufficient bond per validator regardless of total stake to mitigate against slashing and abandonment